weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 ### Determine whether a promotion is needed

-This responsibility is assumed by pipeline controller living in the management cluster that
+This responsibility is assumed by `pipeline controller` living in the management cluster that
 - would expose a webhook to ingest deployment change events.
-- process concurrently these requests
+- process concurrently the deployment events
 - determine whether at the back of the event and a pipeline definition, a promotion is required.

 ### To execute the promotion

 Once the previous evaluation considers that a promotion is required, pipeline controller would be in charge of orchestrating and executing the task according to its configuration.

-The current solution has been chosen over its alternatives (see alternatives section) due to

-- it enables promotions.
-- it allows to separations roles, therefore permissions between the components notifying the change and executing the promotion.
-- it is easier to develop over other alternatives.

-On the flip side, the solution has the following constraints:

-- there is a need to manage and expose the endpoint for deployment changes separately to weave gitops api.
-- non-canonical usage of controllers as its behaviour is driven by ingested event than change in the declared state of a resource.

 ### Non-functional requirements